oscailte-mc/discipline/spec/proposal.md

 #### Lookup / History commands

-> Due to the ergonomics of minecraft commands, it would be best if this experience was limited in such a way that it endorses the use of the web panel
+> Due to the ergonomics of Minecraft commands, it would be best if this experience was limited in such a way that it endorses the use of the web panel

 | command      | usage                                      | description                                                    |
 | ------------ | ------------------------------------------ | -------------------------------------------------------------- |